russhwolf/multiplatform-skeleton/README.md

 ### Jenkins
 There are 2 different Jenkins builds for this project:
-- skeleton-android - This is run every time something is merged into the develop branch.
+- skotlinton-android - This is run every time something is merged into the develop branch.
 It runs the unit tests, generates a QA build, and uploads it to the OTA link.
-- skeleton-android-pr - This is run every time a PR is created.
+- skotlinton-android-pr - This is run every time a PR is created.
 It runs the unit tests and reports the result back to the GitHub PR page.

 ## Testing
 ### Unit Tests